virtualgraham/unsupervisedpapers/data/papers/an-automatic-u-distribution-and-markov-random-field-segmentation-algorithm-for-pol-sar-images/an-automatic-u-distribution-and-markov-random-field-segmentation-algorithm-for-pol-sar-images.md

 ---
 {
-  "title": "An Automatic  ${\\cal U}$-Distribution and Markov Random Field Segmentation Algorithm for PolSAR Images", "date": "2015-04-01",
+  "title": "An Automatic  U-Distribution and Markov Random Field Segmentation Algorithm for PolSAR Images", "date": "2015-04-01",
   "authors": [
     "A. Doulgeris"